Shopify/turbograft/README.md

 ### updatePushState
 Defaults to `true`.
 When set to false it prevents `Page.refresh()` from updating the url in the browser.

-## Head Asset Tracking
-The Turbohead module allows you to track css and javascript assets in the head of the document and change them intelligently.
-This can be useful in large applications which want to lighten their asset weight by splitting their script and style bundles by area.

-### Link Tracking
-When navigating, Turbograft will perform a full diff of `<link>` tags with `data-turbolinks-track` between the upstream and currently active `<head>`.
-It will attempt to perform the minimum number of DOM manipulations to move from the current set to the upstream one. `<link>` tags will always be removed if they are not present in the upstream document, and order will be maintained.

-### Script Tracking
-When a `<script>` tag with `data-turbolinks-track` and a unique `src` is encountered in a response document Turbograft will insert it into the active DOM and force it to execute.
-Unlike links, scripts from previous pages are *not* removed once added.

-If marked with a `data-turbolinks-track-as` attribute, scripts will additionally have their `track-as` values compared.
-If a script with a different `src` but the same `data-turbolinks-track-as` value is found upstream, turbograft will force a full page refresh.
-This prevents potential multiple executions of a script bundle when a new version of your app is shipped.

 ## data-tg-remote

 The `data-tg-remote` option allows you to query methods on or submit forms to different endpoints, and gives partial page replacement on specified refresh keys depending on the response status.